 Mindful Magazine has published an article of mine.
 It's about neurodiversity in mindfulness, and the research work I love so much with the CAMH Azrieli Centre.

-Free fall virtual Mindfulness (research) Groups for Autistic Adults and their caregivers at the CAMH Azrieli Neurodevelopmental Centre starting in October
+Upcoming free virtual Mindfulness (research) Groups for Autistic Adults & caregivers at the CAMH Azrieli Centre:

 Finding creative ways to each person's unique path to mindfulness

 Sue Hutton started her path to mindfulness in 1985.
 She did professional training with Jon Kabat-Zinn, founder of Mindfulness-Based Stress Reduction, and has since then taught over a thousand people in a wide range of communities.

 Sue's career as a social worker and work in disability advocacy allow her to add a special perspective to traditional mindfulness techniques.